-The University of Adelaide is a research intensive University and a member of the prestigious 'Group of Eight' (Go8), which comprises Australia's leading universities.
+The University of Adelaide is a research-intensive University and a member of the prestigious 'Group of Eight' (Go8), which comprises Australia's leading universities.
 Adelaide has a fine tradition of exemplary scholarship and ground-breaking research and is at the leading edge of knowledge, with research earnings consistently the highest per capita of any university in Australia.

 Adelaide is one of the top universities in Australia in terms of research output, research funding and quality of postgraduate research experience.
 Adelaide is recognised internationally for its research strengths in an array of areas including:

-- · Agriculture food and wine - · Defence and security
+- Agriculture, Food and Wine

+- Defence, Cyber and Space

-- · Medtech and health
+- Health and Biotech

-- Environment and sustainability
+- Environment, Sustainability and Climate Change

-- Mining and energy
+- Energy, Mining and Resources

-- Society and economy
+- Creativity and Culture

+- Societal Wellbeing

-Which degree should i choose?
+Which degree should I choose?